-The newest generation of the Vivid[TM] 4 (BT03) ultrasound unit is based on the Vivid 3 (BT01 and BT02) ultrasound unit, and therefore shares much of the same hardware.
-However, even though much of the hardware is the same, the Vivid 3 cannot be upgraded to Vivid[TM] 4, or vice-versa.
-The Vivid[TM] 4 ultrasound unit provides advanced features, in a compact and user-friendly tool.
+The newest generation of the Vivid[TM] 3 (BT03) ultrasound unit is based on its predecessor, the Vivid[TM] 3 (BT01 and BT02) ultrasound unit, and is therefore backward compatible.
+The Vivid[TM] 3 ultrasound unit enables advanced features in a compact and user friendly tool.